SplitScreen-Me/splitscreenme-www/docs/protoinput.md

 ### Message blocks

 In the Block tab, you can select individual windows messages to block from the game.
 Usually a good one to block is WM_KILLFOCUS (0x0008).
 You can search for the hexadecimal code on MSDN, e.g. for [WM_KILLFOCUS](https://docs.microsoft.com/en-us/windows/win32/inputdev/wm-killfocus).
-Add the blocks to a script like so:
+Add the blocks to a handler like so:
 ```js
 // Add multiple blocks by separating with commas
 Game.ProtoInput.BlockedMessages = [ 0x0008 ]; // Blocks WM_KILLFOCUS